chaoss/augur/docs/source/docker/getting-started.rst

 Getting Started
 ================

-For the Docker Saavy Who Want to Understand How the Sausage is Made:
+For the Docker Savvy Who Want to Understand How the Sausage is Made:
 --------------------------------------------------------------------

 Augur provides several Docker images designed to get you started with our software as quickly as possible.
 They are: